For those seeking asylum without a parent or other legal guardian

 If you are under the age of 18 and come to Sweden without your parents, you will be assigned a guardian.
 You will not live with your guardian, but he or she is responsible for helping you with a number of things that your parents would otherwise have done.

-For example, a trustee must:
+For example, a guardian must:

 • be present when you have contact with authorities, such as the Swedish Migration Agency or social services